semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Configure Semgrep CI by passing these environment variables in your CI job.

 :::info
-While environment variables are the preferred way to configure Semgrep CI, any of these options can be passed as command line options as well.
+While environment variables are the preferred way to configure Semgrep CI, any of these options can be passed as command-line options.
 Refer to the output of `semgrep-agent --help` to find the corresponding flags.
 :::